-(i) Method of distribution:
+(i) Method of distribution: Syndicated/Non-syndicated

-Syndicated/Non-syndicated

-(ii) If syndicated, names and addresses of Dealers:

-[Not Applicable/give names and addresses]
+(ii) If syndicated, names and [Not Applicable/give names and addresses] addresses of [[Joint Lead] Managers/Dealers]: (Include names and addresses of entities a

 (Include names and addresses of entities agreeing to underwrite the issue on a firm commitment basis, and names and addresses of the entities agreeing to place the issue without a firm commitment or under 'best efforts' arrangements.
 Indication of the material features of the agreements, including the quotas.
-Where not all of the issue is underwritten, include a statement of the portion not covered)

-(iii) Date of Subscription Agreement:
+Where not all of the issue is underwritten, include a statement of the portion not covered) (iii) Date of Subscription [Not Applicable/give date] Agreement:

-[Not Applicable/give date]

-(iv) Stabilisation Manager(s) (if

-[Not Applicable/give name]
+(iv) Stabilisation Manager(s) (if [Not Applicable/give name] any):

-any):